greenlight-coop/infrastructure/terraform/greenlight_link/README.md

     (This must be set up in addition to the previous challenges; do not remove, replace, or undo the previous challenge tasks yet.)

+Log in to wireless router and temporarily route HTTP requests to Erics-MBP

 Deploy an nginx container

     sudo docker run -d -p 80:80 nginx